BC-MAY-21-ROR/kata-05-la-rosa-dorada-k05-t06/README.md

 	- Once the sell by date has passed, Quality degrades twice as fast
 	- The Quality of an item is never negative
-	- "Aged Brie" actually increases in Quality the older it gets
+	- "Aged Brie" Actually increases in Quality the older it gets
 	- The Quality of an item is never more than 50
 	- "Sulfuras", being a legendary item, never has to be sold or decreases in Quality
 	- "Backstage passes", like aged brie, increases in Quality as its SellIn value approaches;